fuxi-de/lamp_stack/README.md

 #### Apache Modules

-By default following modules are enabled.
+By default the following modules are enabled.

 * rewrite